aladynjr/realforeclosure-scraper-scheduler/README.md

 ## Features

 - Scrapes auction data from the Manatee County real estate auction website
+- Filters and processes only auction items sold to 3rd party bidders
-- Saves data in both JSON and CSV formats
+- Saves data in both JSON and CSV formats with consistent field ordering
+- Calculates and includes Excess Amount for each auction item
-- Sends scraped data to a Google Spreadsheet
+- Sends scraped data to a Google Spreadsheet, maintaining field order
 - Scheduled to run daily at 6 PM EST
 - Comprehensive logging for monitoring and troubleshooting